12 March 2021

 The regulatory body shall:

-The body can also issue guidance or advisories to publishers while disposing a grievance or an appeal.
+The body can also issue guidance or advisories to publishers while disposing of a grievance or an appeal.
 It can also refer a matter to MeitY if it believes it necessary.
 If the body concludes there is no violation of the Code, such a decision must be conveyed both to the complainant and the publisher.
 Finally, in cases of non-compliance of a guideline or advisory, issued by the body, by a publisher, the matter may be referred to the Oversight Mechanism within 15 days of the period in which such compliance was required by such publisher.

 Level III provides for an oversight mechanism which shall fall under the purview of MeitY, who shall, in turn, coordinate and facilitate adherence, by publishers, to the Code.